A bit of history...

-Children's organisations in Wales campaigned for a Commissioner for children for over 10 years.
+Children's rights organisations in Wales campaigned for a Commissioner for over 10 years.
 Politicians in the National Assembly for Wales were also keen on the idea.
 They wanted someone who would speak up for children and young people's rights and help to protect them.

-In early 2000, Sir Ronald Waterhouse published his report 'Lost in Care' after a long inquiry into child abuse in children's homes in North Wales.
-He recommended that Wales had a Children's Commissioner to try and stop such things happening again.
-This speeded up the campaign and legislation was passed by the UK Government in Westminster to create the post and give it the powers needed.
+In early 2000, Sir Ronald Waterhouse published his report 'Lost in Care' after a long inquiry into child abuse in children's homes in north Wales.
+He recommended that Wales should have a Children's Commissioner to try and stop such things happening again.

 In 2001, Wales became the first country in the UK to appoint a Children's Commissioner.
 Peter Clarke became Wales' first Children's Commissioner.
 Sadly, Peter Clarke passed away in January 2007.
 You can read what people had to say about him and his work here.

 Keith Towler began his role as Children's Commissioner for Wales on St.David's Day, 2008.
 He will remain in post until 2015.